 PROCEDURES FOR ACCEPTING CREDIT CARDS AND OTHER ELECTRONIC FORMS OF PAYMENT

-The director of SBS is responsible for determining activities for which the acceptance of credit cards and other forms of electronic payment (e.g., wire transfer and electronic checks) may benefit the university.
-Such determination may include a cost/benefit analysis, security risk evaluation, separation of duties review, anticipated volume, and other relevant factors.
-Departments with delegated receipting duties may accept credit cards and other forms of payment only with prior written approval of the director of SBS.
-SBS Cash Operations will establish the department as an approved merchant with the university’s bankcard service provider and will provide initial training for credit card procedures and equipment.
+The Treasurer’s Office, along with SBS, is responsible for determining activities for which the acceptance of credit cards and other forms of electronic payment (e.g., wire transfer and electronic checks) may benefit the university.
+Such determination may include a cost and benefit analysis, security risk evaluation, separation of duties review, anticipated volume, and other relevant factors.
+Departments with delegated receipting duties may accept credit cards and other forms of payment only with prior approval from Treasurer’s Office or SBS staff.
+The Merchant Services & eCommerce specialist will establish the department as an approved merchant with the university’s bankcard service provider and will provide initial training for credit card procedures and equipment.

 Electronic Payment Standards and Practices – Numerous external entities expect and require university compliance with various standards and practices for handling electronic payments.
 Among these are merchant and bankcard service providers that adhere to the Payment Card Industry’s Data Security Standards (PCI DSS).
 The Texas Department of Information Resources (DIR) also promulgates rules to assure the security of the electronic payment systems used by state agencies and higher education institutions.
 These standards and practices continue to evolve along with the technologies employed, making it impractical to list them in this policy.

-To facilitate ongoing compliance with these ever-changing standards and practices, university departments are required to seek an analysis of any new or modified electronic payment methods or processes from the manager, SBS Cash Operations, prior to their implementation.
+To facilitate ongoing compliance with these ever-changing standards and practices, university departments are required to seek an analysis of any new or modified electronic payment methods or processes, from the Treasurer’s Office or designee, prior to their implementation.
 This review will require a risk assessment by IT Security to identify and address security and technology issues.
-The university does not guarantee it will authorize departments accepting electronic payment by one method (e.g., to process credit cards via payment terminal) to accept electronic payments by another method (e.g., online via the Internet).
+The university does not guarantee it will authorize departments accepting electronic payment by one method (e.g., to process credit cards via payment terminal) to accept electronic payments by another method (e.g., online via the internet).

-No university computer system may store payment card information (credit/debit card numbers, card expiration dates, checking account numbers, etc.) for any period longer than is necessary to process the individual payment transactions.
+No university computer system may store payment card information (e.g., credit or debit card numbers, card expiration dates, checking account numbers, etc.) for any period longer than is necessary to process the individual payment transactions.

-Online Payment Applications - Departments conducting business via online payment applications shall utilize the university’s established, certified PCI DSS compliant gateway.
-These gateways have been certified PCI DSS compliant and are critical to the stability and security of the university’s online business.
+Online Payment Applications – Departments conducting business via online payment applications shall utilize the university’s established, certified PCI DSS compliant gateway.
+This gateway has been certified PCI DSS compliant and is critical to the stability and security of the university’s online business.

 SBS, with assistance from Technology Resources and EPI resources, will monitor all online payment applications for production fitness in accordance with this document.